michaelabilliot/bedtimestories/README.md

 ### Running the Application

-Simply open the `index.html` file in your web browser, or host the files on any web server.
+Simply open the `index.html` file in your web browser, or host the files on any web server like GitHub Pages.

 ## Adding New Content